 24/ Boutique Lodges

-One of the highlights to any trip to Uganda is the chance to stay in one of the country’s many spectacular safari lodges.
+One of the top tourist attractions in Uganda is the chance to stay in one of the country’s many spectacular safari lodges.
 Far more than just a hotel, these places are experiences in themselves, often featuring sympathetically-designed wood cabins with private terraces overlooking stunning views, and offering delicious three-course meals all included in the price of your stay.
 While they’re not as cheap as a campsite or a less luxurious hotel, I definitely recommend you treat yourself to a night or two if you can stretch to it.

 There are plenty to choose from, but here are a few that I can personally recommend: Kyaninga Lodge* in Fort Portal, perched high over a stunning crater lake; Crater Safari Lodge* in Kibale, which features luxury cabins with verandas looking out over another crater lake; Mihingo Lodge* with its spectacular vistas over Lake Mburo National Park; Bush Lodge* in Queen Elizabeth National Park, where you fall asleep to the sound of hippos grunting in the nearby river, or Bakiga Lodge*, which clings to a hillside overlooking the misty treetops of Bwindi Impenetrable Forest.